Hamza-21/capture-for-dataset/README.md

 # capture-for-dataset
-A simple program in OpenCV to capture images via webcam and save it.
+only library needed in openCV
+pip install opencv-python
+press spacebar to capture
+press escape to exit